No reviews

 Your performance

 The Piper borbonense, a woody climbing plant, grows on the islands off the coast of Africa.
-In Madagascar they call this pepper Voatsiperifery, or pepper from the pepper rank.
-The small, stalked berries are fruity and quite sharp.
+In Madagascar they call this pepper Voatsiperifery, or pepper from the pepper vine.
+The small, stalked berries are fruity and quite tart.

-The pepper is also called 'poivre lingue', the liana pepper.
-It is customary to use as a botanical name Piper bornonense, sometimes called Cubeba borbonensis, because of its relationship with the cubeb pepper, also a tail pepper.
+The pepper is also called 'poivre lingue', the vine pepper.
+It is common to use the botanical name Piper bornonense, sometimes called Cubeba borbonensis, due to its relationship with the cubeb pepper, also a tail pepper.

-In reality there are three pepper varieties, one of which is the Piper borbonense, the Piper borbonense, the Piper pyrifolium and the Piper pach yphyllum.
-These peppers occur naturally in the tropical forests of Madagascar, Réunion, Mauritius and the Seychelles, islands off the east coast of Africa, and not or hardly on the continent itself.
+In reality, it concerns three types of pepper, one of which is the Piper borbonense, the Piper borbonense, the Piper pyrifolium and the Piper pach yphyllum.
+These peppers occur naturally in tropical forests of Madagascar, Réunion, Mauritius and the Seychelles, islands off the east coast of Africa, and hardly or not at all on the continent itself.

-Plucking the fruits is no sinecure, the pepper grows in hard-to-access places, the tendrils grow against trees and rock walls.
-The fruits are located at the end of the tendrils on the young offshoots, high in the tendrils.
-The fruits are 5 mm large and round, after drying a fraction smaller (3 mm).
-You can recognize them immediately by their relatively long - edible - stalk.
-Just like black peppers and long peppers, the sharpness of this pepper is determined by pepper oil (piperine).
+Picking the fruits is no easy task, the pepper grows in places that are difficult to access, the vines grow up trees and rock walls.
+The fruits are located at the end of the vines on the young shoots, high in the vines.
+The fruits are 5 mm in size and round, after drying they are slightly smaller (3 mm).
+You immediately recognize them by their relatively long - edible - stem.
+The sharpness of this pepper, just like black peppers and long peppers, is determined by pepper oil (piperine).

-In Madagascar pepper grows in the higher parts of Central Madagascar.
-One and a half to two tons of voatsiperifery are picked annually in Madagascar, very little for a pepper variety.
-Because the fruit is only picked in the wild, there is no organic labeling from the voatsiperifery.
+In Madagascar, pepper grows in the higher parts of Central Madagascar.
+One and a half to two tons of voatsiperifery are picked annually in Madagascar, which is very little for a type of pepper.
+Because the fruit is only picked in the wild, there is no organic labeling of the voatsiperifery.

 Voatsiperifery is included in the 'Ark of taste' (Slowfood foundation).